NOTICE OF CLENBUTEROL RULE CHANGE IN QUARTER HORSES

 - Vaccinations for Influenza, West Nile, and Streptococcus equi (Strangles) are recommended but not required.

-- Quarter horses entering the stable area with a health certificate originating from Texas or New Mexico must have been tested for Babesia equi within the previous 12 months prior to the date or arrival.
+- Quarter horses entering the stable area with a health certificate originating from Texas must have been tested for Babesia equi within the previous 12 months prior to the date or arrival.
 The test results must identify each horse by name and tattoo and be noted on the health certificate or attached to the health certificate.

 RUNNING ACES CASINO & RACETRACK ADMISSIONS POLICY